gkguerra/bach-app/README.md

 number of roses received, etc.)
 - This application will allow users to create a "cast" of no more than three bachelors, and the users can monitor the progress of their "cast" throughout the season.
+- Cast members will become "set" at a certain point throughout the season.
 - This application will calculate a score for each bachelor (based on how many roses and dates they have received).

 **Who will use it?**